 Environmental Research

-As we mentioned, environmental researchers use gas chromatography often, but it’s also favored by scientists examining things from outside our world.
-Gas chromatography has even been commonly used to analyze and research meteorites that have fallen to earth.
+Gas chromatography is also favored by scientists for examining things from outside our world.
+For example, it is commonly used to analyze and research meteorites that have fallen to earth.